 The benefit amount is set at 45% of the previous average earnings for the entire period if a person voluntarily (and without serious reason) leaves their previous employment or upon agreement with the employer (i.e. they were not made redundant).

-Jobseekers who cannot find work in their current area of professional focus have the right to retraining.
+Jobseekers and persons interested in a job who cannot find work in their current area of professional focus have the right to retraining.
 The Labour Office pays for, recommends and facilitates retraining.

-The jobseeker must agree with the Labour Office and sign a contract before starting a retraining course.
-Jobseekers can also suggest a retraining course.
+The jobseeker and persons interested in a job must agree with the Labour Office and sign a contract before starting a retraining course.
+They can also suggest a retraining course.
 The Labour Office will reimburse the costs if the course is approved.

 State funds can be used to cover tuition fees and other costs associated with retraining, for instance travel costs.

-An unemployed person has to be registered as a jobseeker to be allowed to apply for unemployment and retraining benefits.
+An unemployed person has to be registered as a jobseeker to apply for unemployment and retraining benefits.
 Benefits should be requested at the local Labour Office competent at the place of residence of the jobseeker.
-Documentation concerning most recent employment and other documents must be furnished at the meeting with the Labour Office contact point staff.
+The required documents must be provided at the meeting with the Labour Office contact point staff.